-Biden returns to Pennsylvania to rally swing-state voters for massive new spending on roads and bridges
+With political future at stake, Biden returns to Pa. to rally voters around economic agenda

 White House eyes tax increases on companies and the wealthy to fund infrastructure, setting up clash with GOP

-The plan that Biden is expected to unveil Wednesday tracks largely with the proposal he put forward during his campaign, when the “son of Scranton” first traveled to next-door Dunmore, Pa., to debut the first pillar of a five-part agenda that became known as “Build Back Better.”
+The plan that Biden unveiled Wednesday tracks largely with the proposal he put forward during his campaign, when the “son of Scranton” first traveled to next-door Dunmore, Pa., to debut the first pillar of a five-part agenda that became known as “Build Back Better.”

 The package envisions nearly a decade of new federal spending to upgrade the country’s roads and bridges, repave highways and replace water pipes, and invest heavily in new technology to combat climate change and improve Internet access nationwide.
 It is the first of two proposals from Biden, with the second coming in April, totaling perhaps $4 trillion and targeting broad swaths of the economy.